JeromeMaquoi/sentinel-notebook/README.md

 ## Example of a call trace analysis

-Here is an example of Java stacktrace from the Spoon project, with each frame of the stacktrace associated to its line number.
+Here is an example of Java stack trace from the Spoon project, with each frame of the stacktrace associated to its line number.
 The association of this stacktrace with an energy consumption form a _call trace_.

 ```
 spoon.[...].jdt.JDTBasedSpoonCompilerTest.testOrderCompilationUnits 35